Learn how to play, sing, and move with your baby or toddler to help them grow into budding musicians.

 I hope this post gives you some ideas for activities you can do to foster your child’s musical development.
 Please let me know in the comments if you have any questions, feedback, or ideas.

-In February 2021 I’ll be publishing my next post on how to raise musical children.
-Subscribe to receive this post via e-mail.
+In March, 2021 I’ll be publishing my next post on how to raise musical children.
+Subscribe to receive my next post via e-mail.

 Sloboda 1976 pg.
 206